jadehenderson/strengthn/README.md

 Is continuous integration or continuous deployment enabled?
 If so, where does it live?
 Yes, everytime you push to main Heroku restarts build

+## How to Demo the App

+Seeing that we were unable to deploy to Carolina Cloud Apps due to time restrains, we have hosted our backend on Vercel purely for **demonstration** purposes to show our app locally.
+For instructions on how to run Strength^N locally, please refer to our tutorial video listed on our project website under the "[client videos](https://tarheels.live/comp523teamjrme/client-videos/)" page.

 ## Technologies used

 - Heroku